Moose2Model/Moose2Model/README.md

 # Moose-Diagram
 Add logic to edit and store diagrams created with Moose and Roassal

-The coding ist available on Smalltalkhub http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram
+The coding ist available on Smalltalkhub http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram (The link may only in Firefox)

 It can generate diagrams like this: